JennEYoon/geo-ml/readme.md

   > See project wiki:  https://github.com/JennEYoon/geo-ml/wiki/geosnap

  * See "geosnap-md" folder
  * Python libraries: geosnap, pysal
+ * presented at SciPy 20204, to read proceedings paper, to try out updates.
+Asking for foreign country mapping help.

 Second project is using ***geosnap*** and ***pysal*** libraries to create a socio-economic neighborhood map for Virginia and Maryland.
 Source data is from U.S. Census.